iqtree/iqtree.github.io/doc/Installation.md

     `make`

 This creates an executable `iqtree` or `iqtree-omp` (`iqtree.exe` or `iqtree-omp.exe` under Windows).
-It can be copied to system search path so that IQ-TREE can be called from the Terminal with the command line `iqtree ....`.
+It can be copied to system search path so that IQ-TREE can be called from the Terminal simply with the command line `iqtree`.

+### Compiling under Mac OS X

+* Make sure that `clang` compiler is installed, which is typically the case if you installed Xcode and the associated command line tools.
+* Find the path to the CMake executable, which is typically `/Applications/CMake.app/Contents/bin/cmake`.

+The steps to compile IQ-TREE is similar to Linux (see above), except that step 4 has to be changed to:

+Configure source code with CMake (please change `cmake` to absolute path like `/Applications/CMake.app/Contents/bin/cmake`):

+    `cmake -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ ..`   (to build sequential version)

+    `cmake -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ -DIQTREE_FLAGS=omp ..` (to build multicore version)